-The Neighbourhood Heat-Health Vulnerability Index was created to identify areas where more residents may be exposed to high temperatures and have a high risk of heat-related illness and fewer economic resources to invest in adaptation strategies such as installing shade sails or planting and maintaining trees.
+The Neighbourhood Heat-Health Vulnerability Index was created to identify areas where more residents may be exposed to high temperatures and have a high risk of heat-related illness and fewer economic resources to invest in adaptation strategies.
 Based on ABS Census data for 2016, small areas with high heat-health vulnerability were found within the City of Darwin (Ludmilla, Tiwi, Berrima, The Narrow, Fannie Bay, Marrara, Coconut Grove, and Darwin City), the City of Palmerston (Johnston, Gray, Bellamack, and Moulden) and in Litchfield (Holtze).
 The areas identified exhibited higher median land surface temperatures and had residents living in either low-income households, public housing, Indigenous communities, aged care facilities, or correctional facilities.